 When indoors, odorous house ants prefer sweets during most of the warm season, but will eat high-protein foods and greasy meats and cheese as dictated by colony requirements.
 Outdoors, they feed on honeydew, plant secretions and sometimes seeds and insects.

 There are various strategies to controlling ants.
-Locating the nests is crucial step in the process.
+Locating the nests is a crucial step in the process.
 Follow the trail of foraging workers back from their food source.
 Thoroughly treat exposed colonies using a liquid in conjunction with a granule product.

-- Dust voids of outside ground-floor walls and infested interior walls with insecticide dust.
+- Dust voids of outside ground-floor walls and infested interior walls with an insecticide dust.
 Access wall voids via cracks and crevices, electrical outlets and pipe chases.

 - A perimeter treatment will keep odorous house ants from entering buildings.
 Spot treat entry point (e.g., window and door frames & utility entries).